beertracker/Retapped/Deliverable/SoftwareDevPlan.md

 ## What is to be Built
 ### Functionality
-- <u>Database</u>: Stores information about alocholic products (e.g. alcoholic %, Brand, Type, etc.)
+- Database: Stores information about alocholic products (e.g. alcoholic %, Brand, Type, etc.)
-- <u>Web Server</u>: Make calls to backend services.
+- Web Server: Make calls to backend services.
 Intuitive UI that presents data in an elegant way.
-- <u>Backend</u>: Handles calls to database.
+- Backend: Handles calls to database.
 Handles account information.
 Calls to external API.

 ### Constraints
 - Limited API calls from free accounts
 - Scope of project may be limited to locality and number of included alcoholic beverages.

-## Finished Project
+### Finished Project
 The Project will be defined as finished when the following features are working as intended:
 - **Account creation**
 - **Interactive UI**